Skip to main content Skip to footer

 Health screening

-Standard Health Clearance checks apply to all new HCWs with clinical contact and should be completed before clinical duties commence.
+Standard Health Clearance checks apply to all new, first time or returning HCWs (including students) with clinical contact and should be completed before clinical duties commence.
 These include:

 Additional Health Clearance checks, (in addition to standard health clearance) apply to all new healthcare workers who will perform EPPs.
 These checks must be completed before confirmation of employment in an EPP post and include testing for BBVs (HBV, HCV and HIV).
 Staff will fulfil the requirements to carry out EPPs if the additional health clearance checks confirm that they do not have a BBV.
-Similarly, those with a BBV infection will also fulfil the requirements to carry out EPPs if their BBV status meets certain criteria as described in the integrated health clearance guidance.
+Similarly, those with a BBV infection will also fulfil the requirements to carry out EPPs if their BBV status meets certain criteria as described in the UKHSA Integrated health clearance guidance [1].

 New, or existing healthcare workers who apply for a post or training which involve EPPs for the first time in their career, who decline to be tested for HBV, HCV and HIV will not be cleared to perform EPPs.
 This does not apply to HCWs who are moving from an existing EPP post to a new EPP post if they started practising EPPs before 1 August 2008.